isomerpages/mccy-harmonycircle/_get-involved/faqs-about-the-commitment.md

 ---
-title: FAQs About The Commitment
+title: Faqs about the Commitment
 permalink: /faqs-about-the-commitment/
 ---

 ### Frequently Asked Questions about the Commitment

 **1. What is the Commitment to Safeguard Religious Harmony?**